squeaky-pl/pystacia/doc/source/image.rst

 With :meth:`pystacia.image.Image.fx` you can perform custom operations using :term:`ImageMagick` tiny scripting language.
-Beware that this can be very slow on large images as it's directly interpreted and not compiled in any way. http://www.imagemagick.org/script/fx.php has infomration on syntax.
+Beware that this can be very slow on large images as it's directly interpreted and not compiled in any way. http://www.imagemagick.org/script/fx.php has information on syntax.

 >>> image.fx('u * 1/2')